Ephrata's Non-Profit Community Art Center

-Traditional Creative Reuse Centers have a sole mission focused on rescuing items from the landfill by reusing and recycling those items into art materials, and they weigh their success by the amount of pounds they rescue from the landfill.
+Many traditional Creative Reuse Centers have a sole mission focused on rescuing items from the landfill by reusing and recycling those items into art materials, and they weigh their success by the amount of pounds they rescue from the landfill.
 Because we started as something different, Art of Recycle's mission is unique.
 We are here to assist individuals and communities to learn how to use and reuse the discarded resources around them and to teach them the skills needed to do so.
 We judge our success by the amount of people and organizations that are utilizing our free and low-cost services.

 While many resource centers labor at rescuing pounds of materials, we labor at teaching skills and inspiring as many people as we can on how to reuse those materials.
 We are just a small team, but by teaching our knowledge to everybody who wants to learn it we are able to build an army of resource rescuers.
 By teaching artists and crafters the necessary skills to reuse items that no longer appear to have purpose, we are empowering individuals to take recycling into their own hands making a better future for everyone.

 Art of Recycle takes recycling a bit further than anyone else.
 Because our attention is focused on finding re-usable discarded materials for use in our workshops, we end up with a lot of excess from our programs.
-We took these excess materials and used them to create funding for our existing programs.
+We took these excess materials and used them to create funding for our existing programs and to help fund others.
 Our funding program is called a Reuse Center or Resource Center or Scrap Store, otherwise known as our Thrifty Craft Store.
 By selling our excess materials we are able to create enough funding to cover our basic expenses and to grow our existing programs as well as create new programs.
 We also use our excess to help out other organizations in need, and to help local individuals and businesses to have access to resources that assist them to reach their goals.